-In the Netherlands, there is officially no wealth tax, but there is a capital yield tax (vermogensrendementsheffing): you pay a tax on your capital return from savings and investments.
-This tax is detailed in box 3 of the income tax.
-You pay tax on the returns from assets, which is offset by the returns from liabilities.
-The primary residence is not included, but any potential rental property in the Netherlands is.
-This tax is not on the actual returns made, but the government determines what return you would have made (fictitious returns).
+In the Netherlands, there is officially no wealth tax, but there is a tax on investment income, known as the “savings and investment tax”.
+You pay a levy on the return on your savings and investments.
+This tax is detailed in Box 3 of the income tax.
+You pay tax on the return of assets, which is reduced by the return on debts.
+The primary residence is not included, but a second home or vacation home is.
+The levy is not paid on the actual returns made; instead, the government determines what returns you should have made (assumed returns).

-It doesn’t matter if the interest rate on your savings account is now 0%, 1%, or 5% or what returns you actually achieve.
-Legally, what your return is, is stipulated.
-This is called a fictitious return.
-The Tax Authority does try to use percentages that approximate the average actual return percentages for savings and investments.
-A more complex calculation is used to deduce a return percentage: that’s your return.
-This involves 3 asset classes: savings, investments/other assets, and liabilities.
-Cryptocurrencies fall under other assets, as does rental properties.
+It does not matter whether the interest rate on your savings account is 0%, 1%, or 5%, or what actual returns you achieve.
+Legally, your return is calculated based on what it is supposed to be, known as the “assumed return.”
+The Tax Authority attempts to use percentages that are close to the average actual return percentages for savings and investments.
+For this, a more complex calculation is made, after which a return percentage is conjured up: this is then considered your return.
+This calculation uses three asset classes: savings, investments/other assets, and debts.
+Cryptocurrencies fall under other assets, as does a second home.
 The percentages change every year.
-You then pay 31% tax on the fictitious return in 2021 and 2022, and 32% in 2023.
+You then pay tax on the assumed return at a rate of 32% in 2023 and 36% in 2024.

-Table of Fictitious Percentages Box 3 New Method
+Table of Assumed Percentages Box 3 New Method

-To calculate the tax on box 3 income, there are two methods: an old and a new one.
+For calculating the tax on Box 3 income, there are two methods: an old and a new one.
 In this article, we discuss the new calculation method.
-When submitting the tax return for our clients, we also calculate the old method for the years 2021 and 2022.
-We then use the most advantageous method for all our clients.
+When filing tax returns for the years 2021 and 2022, we also calculate using the old method and apply the most advantageous method for our clients.

 ---|---|---|---|